Your Local Group Meetings

-Annie, Upper Yarra Group, mother of 2
+Annie, Yarra Valley and Surrounds Group, mother of 3

 At Australian Breastfeeding Association group activities, not only can mothers widen their peer network, but so do the children.
 From the newborn period through to school entry and beyond, children can interact with others, providing rich play opportunities.
 Friendships are established amongst the children as well as adults and can lead to ongoing contact outside the group.

 For those looking for a new challenge in their life, their are lots of options for participation in various administrative roles.
 Many women find that taking on small tasks as group helpers gives them the stimulation they may be missing while on maternity leave.
 Others find scope for personal development through training as a breastfeeding counsellor or community educator: both recognised training programs.
 For others, they are content to attend the group on a regular basis, without taking any roles within the group.
 There is room for all in your Australian Breastfeeding Association group.
 To find your local group, enter or postcode or suburb here.